-The ICCAT Online Reporting Technology Working Group (WG-ORT), at its last intersessional meeting (Madrid, Spain 26-27 March 2018: see report) defined the main characteristics (development strategy, design model, technologies adopted, modular design pattern approach, Progressive Web Application (PWA) - development, etc.) and established a strategic plan to initiate (and progress over time) the development of the IOMS.
+The ICCAT Online Reporting Technology Working Group (WG-ORT), at its last intersessional meeting (for report see ANNEX 4.2 of the Report for Biennial Period 2018-2019, Part I (2018), Vol. 1) defined the main characteristics (development strategy, design model, technologies adopted, modular design pattern approach, Progressive Web Application (PWA) - development, etc.) and established a strategic plan to initiate (and progress over time) the development of the IOMS.

 Among others, a fundamental aspect of the IOMS development was the adoption of an open source development approach (licensing, copyright, and terms of use, to be decided in the future).
 In addition, the development should also be based, as far as possible, on open source technologies (operating systems, databases, programming languages, web frameworks, etc.).
-This approach can benefit in several ways all the t-RFMO's.
+This approach can benefit in several ways all the t-RFMOs.
 For example, when looking at IOMS first development phase (for details see the WG-ORT report) only, all the t-RFMO's can since the beginning, benefit (follow, learn, contribute, utilise) from: